 References: DRC, PACA, USDA.

-• Bruising is scored as a defect, against the U.S. No.1 grade when it causes a slight discoloration and exceeds an area of 3/8-inch in diameter; or if the bruise causes an indentation or discoloration of the flesh deeper than 1/8 inch
+an area of 3/8-inch in diameter; or if there’s an indentation or discoloration deeper than 1/8 inch

-• If the fruit is in storage, moisture may evaporate, leading to shriveling—shriveling found on shoulders or at the stem end is scored as a defect against the U.S. No.1 grade when it exceeds an area of 10% of the surface; shriveling is always scored against the tolerance for serious damage
+• In storage moisture may evaporate, leading to shriveling; shriveling found on shoulders or stems is scored as a defect against the U.S. No. 1 grade if it exceeds 10% of the surface; shriveling is always scored against the tolerance for serious damage

-• Kiwifruit is one of the few commodities with a maturity requirement for the U.S. No.1 grade; soluble solids taken from 15 randomly selected fruit must meet a minimum of 6.5% brix.
+• Kiwifruit has a maturity requirement for the U.S. No. 1 grade; soluble solids taken from 15 randomly selected fruit must meet a minimum of 6.5% brix.